Sam-Ballantyne/DevNotes/Programming/DesignPatterns/SingletonDesignPattern.md

   * Single responsibility (because they are responsible for managing their lifetime instance)

 > There are other ways you can achieve single responsability like static classes

+## Static classes vs Singletons

+* Singletons can do a number of things static classes cannot including:
+  * Implement interfaces
+  * Be passed into a method as an argument
+  * Be assigned to variables
+* Singletons also support polymorphism whereas static classes are purely procedural
+* Singletons can have state whereas static classes only have access to global state